 Beginning in the 1200's, the areas that are now included in Bandelier National Monument became an increasingly popular refuge for Ancestral Puebloans, Chacoans and other northern San Juan people fleeing the drought devastating their homelands in the Four Corners region.

-By the time the Spaniards arrived in the mid 1500's, the area had been abandoned and the folks had moved downstream to build pueblos closer to the Rio Grande.
+By the time the Spaniards arrived in the mid 1500's, the area had been abandoned.
+The former residents had moved downstream to build pueblos closer to the Rio Grande.
 This is where we find most of their descendants today.
 The people of Cochiti, Santo Domingo, San Felipe and even Zuni trace some part of their lineage back to Frijoles Canyon.

 The Tsankawi area is bounded by San Ildefonso Pueblo to the east and south and by Los Alamos National Lab to the north and west.
 Tsankawi is essentially undeveloped and has never been excavated.
 There is a parking area along the side of NM Route 4 at the trailhead.
-The trail is a loop about 1.5 miles long and it leads past many cliff dwellings, a large unexcavated village and a lot of petroglyphs.
-That said, the trail has been rerouted over the years and on my last hike of it, there was virtually nothing to see of any note.
+The trail is a loop about 1.5 miles long and used to lead past many cliff dwellings, a large unexcavated village and a lot of petroglyphs.
+That said, the trail has been rerouted over the years and on my last hike of it, there was virtually nothing of any note left to see.